-Coalinga Fire Department has in service two-1250 GPM Fire Engines, one 80’ Ladder Truck, two Advanced Life Support (ALS) ambulances, and two Reserves/On-call ambulances.
-Two of our ambulances and two of our engines/truck are staffed 24 hours a day.
+Coalinga Fire Department has in service two-1250 GPM Fire Engines, one 80’ Ladder Truck, three Advanced Life Support (ALS) ambulances.
+Three of our ambulances (2 Coalinga, 1 Huron) and two of our engines/truck are staffed 24 hours a day.

-One engine will be replaced this year with one of the first new Fire Apparatus purchases in 17 years.
+Our 1985 Ladder Truck is being replaced this year with one of the first new Fire Apparatus purchases in 12 years.
 This is in response to the need for replacement of an aging fleet of Emergency Fire Apparatus.
 This purchase will be the first step in the modernization of our fleet and will help Coalinga Fire Department better serve the community by improving our ability to provide public safety service.

 Over the last two years, Coalinga Fire Department has seen dramatic growth in the amount of

 calls for service.
 The Department answers an average of 9 calls for service per day.
 With calls for service and other responsibilities, such as training and maintenance, the demand on personnel has grown in pace with our community.

 The Department is active in many community-oriented projects such as prevention and fundraising.
 Additionally, Coalinga Fire Department conducts an annual Exit Drills in the Home (EDITH) exercise at the local elementary schools to help educate kids on fire safety.